 I am a Japanese Christian writer living in Japan.
+As I

-ceremonies in Japanare
+customs and ceremonies in Japanare very similar to the

-I considered that perhaps these rituals came from the religion and customs of the Jews
+rituals came from the religion and customs of the Jews

 The following sections are concerned with those Japanese

 traditions which possibly originated from the ancient

 The reason why I exhibit these on the internet is to

 Jewish friends to become more interested, research it for

 yourself, and share your findings.